lukas-karsch/builtbylukas/src/content/blog/chrome-extension-for-maps.md

 ---
 title: Building a Chrome Extension to Restore the Google Maps Tab
+description: A comprehensive guide on how to restore the Google Maps search button with your own Chrome extension
 tags: [ chrome, extension, maps, google maps, how to create chrome extension ]
 ---